gaurangdhanani/CS-4348-P2/devlog.md

 # Ape 13 2:00pm

 In this final session, I scaled the simulation to 3 tellers and 50 customers, implemented full transaction logic with manager and safe access, and added a shutdown mechanism where tellers exit after serving all customers and the bank prints a closing message.
 While running the code, I encountered an error because `AtomicInteger` was used to track completed customers but wasn’t imported; this was resolved by adding `import java.util.concurrent.atomic.AtomicInteger` at the top of the file.
 The test was successful.

+# Apr 13 5:00pm

+I noticed an issue where the bank was opening before all the tellers were ready to serve.
+This caused customers to enter the bank and try to select a teller who hadn’t yet initialized, leading to unexpected behavior.
+To fix this, I implemented a synchronization mechanism using CountDownLatch.
+I created a static tellerReadyLatch with a count equal to the number of tellers (NUM_TELLERS).
+Each teller thread calls countDown() after announcing it's ready, and the main thread waits using tellerReadyLatch.await() before allowing any customers to proceed.
+After making this change, the issue was resolved, and the bank now correctly waits until all tellers are ready before opening to customers.
+Finally, the bank program is working successfully and ready to submit